Invasion of the E-Bikes. Coming to a Trail Near You, Maybe.

 Crushing on an E-bike.
 Photo: Cannondale

-E-bikes are the fastest-growing segment in the cycling industry today.
-Some companies are reporting that e-bikes account for up to 25% of their annual sales.
-That’s huge for a category that has really only taken off in the past few years.
-The bike industry as a whole is struggling, but people really, really want electric bikes.
+E-bikes are the fastest-growing segment in the cycling industry today.ย Some companies report that e-bikes account for up to 25% of their annual sales.
+That’s huge for a category that has only taken off in the past few years.
+The bike industry as a whole is struggling, but people want electric bikes.

-Out for a ride last week on National Forest trails, I was passed by two people on e-bikes which got me thinking.
+Out for a ride last week on National Forest trails, I was passed by two people on e-bikes, which got me thinking.
 Are they appropriate, or even legal, on non-motorized trails?
 Should they be treated like normal bikes, or is their increased speed just fuel for more conflicts?
-We reported last year that Mammoth is opening their bike park to e-bikes.
-Some are celebrating the move, others see it as the first step in the end of the human powered trail experience.
+We reported last year that Mammoth is opening its bike park to e-bikes.
+Some are celebrating the move, while others see it as the first step in the end of the human-poweredย trail experience.

-At the moment, Europe has quite a few regulations on E-bikes, but in the U.S. things are mostly regulated by the states and the laws are inconsistent.
-The Bicycle Product Suppliers Association (BPSA), has created a three class electric bike system to help define e-bikes.
-Class 1 and 3 are basically the same, other than the speed the motor provides assistance to.
+At the moment, Europe has quite a few regulations on E-bikes, but in the U.S., things are mostly regulated by the states, and the laws are inconsistent.
+The Bicycle Product Suppliers Association (BPSA) has created a three-class electric bike system to help define e-bikes.
+Classes 1 and 3 are basically the same, other than the speed the motor provides assistance to.

 Class 1 – a bike equipped with a motor that provides assistance only when pedaling, and ceases assistance at 20 mph.